All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Introduction

-In addition, a single ASIC chip in the datacenter can receive a request for applications that are performed with multiple DNN models simultaneously.
-For example, a single chip can get a request for online inference of augmented or virtual reality (AR/VR).
-To offer a successful service of the workload to users, DNN models of multiple tasks such as object detection, classification, and depth estimation must be processed at the same time~\cite{hetero_dataflow}.
-Moreover, a single chip can be shared by multiple DNN inference queries.
-Therefore, to provide online service for applications that require the simultaneity of various tasks and to support multi-tenant execution, a single ASIC node needs to handle multiple DNN instances simultaneously.
-However, ASICs deployed in datacenters are not optimized for them, since industrial companies have focused on performance improvement across computing nodes (e.g.,~\cite{tp_share, baymax, Prophet, sc_multi}) or running a single tenant DNN model on an ASIC node as fast as possible (e.g.,~\cite{brainwave, TPU_v4, tpu_v1, tpu_v2v3}).
+Furthermore, a single ASIC chip in the datacenter can receive requests for applications that require simultaneous execution of multiple AI models.
+For instance, a single chip might receive a request for online inference of augmented or virtual reality (AR/VR).
+To deliver a successful service to users, AI models for various tasks, such as object detection, classification, and depth estimation, must be processed concurrently~\cite{xrbench}.
+In addition, a single chip can be shared by multiple AI inference queries to reduce the latency.
+Accordingly, to provide online services for applications that require concurrent execution of various tasks, a single ASIC node needs to handle multiple AI instances simultaneously.
+However, ASICs deployed in datacenters are not optimized for this purpose, as industrial companies have primarily focused on improving performance across computing nodes~\cite{tp_share} or running a single-tenant AI model on an ASIC node as fast as possible~\cite{TPU_v4}.

-Considering these challenges, we propose a flexible DNN accelerator, named All-rounder, which is all-powerful hardware to meet the requirements.
-The accelerator supports multiple datatypes and precisions with an area-efficient novel multiplier and enables diverse DNN operations with high utilization of multiply-and-accumulation (MAC) units through a flexibly fusible and fissionable MAC array.
-The specific contributions of our work are as follows.